dukelink/Baseramp/README.md

 ### What does Baseramp do?

-* Creates an individually owned, private database
+* Creates a privately database

-* With a library of pre-built applications:
+* On a local or cloud server

+* That is configurable without coding

+* And also includes common, pre-configued applications:
   * To Do Lists
   * Recurring Chores
   * Project Management